 - 4.0 Introduction

 - 4.1 Objectives

-- 4.2 Personnel Policy: Meaning, Importance, Implication, Scope and Characteristics of Human Resource Policies
+- 4.2 Personnel Policy: Characteristics

-- 4.2.1 Types
+- 4.2.1 Meaning of Human Resource Policies

+- 4.2.2 Need for HR Policy

+- 4.2.3 Factors Influencing HR Policy

+- 4.2.4 Essential Characteristics of a Sound HR Policy

+- 4.2.5 Advantages of HR Policies

-- 4.2.2 Process of HR Policies
+- 4.2.6 Principles of HR Policies

 - 4.3 Answers to Check Your Progress Questions

 - 4.4 Summary

 - 4.5 Key Words

 - 4.6 Self Assessment Questions and Exercises

 - 4.7 Further Readings

-This unit will discuss human resource planning.
 Human resource planning is the predetermination of the future course of action chosen from a number of alternative courses of action for procuring, developing, managing, motivating, compensating, career planning, succession planning and separating the human element of enterprise.
-The starting point of effective human resource planning is the organizations' overall purpose or mission.
+The starting point of effective human resource planning is the organisations' overall purpose or mission.
+Strategic plans are as unique as the organisations that develop them.
+In this unit, we will discuss the concept of human resource planning in detail, along with the characteristics of personnel policy.